tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 console.log(count(n));
 ```

-You can also optimize it even more using only 2 variables to store `i-1` and `i-2` values only.
+You can also optimize it even more using only 2 variables to store `i-1` and `i-2` values.

 # 3. Depth First Search and Breadth First Search